ooni/probe/docs/source/writing_tests.rst

 ------------------------------

-Tests may define the `setUp` method that will be called every time the Test Case object is intantiated, in here you may place some common logic to all your Test Methods that should be run before any testing occurs.
+Tests may define the `setUp` method that will be called every time the Test Case object is instantiated, in here you may place some common logic to all your Test Methods that should be run before any testing occurs.

 Command line arguments can be parsed thanks to the twisted